bet4a/d3wiki/SVG-Shapes.md

 <a name="_line" href="SVG-Shapes#wiki-_line">#</a> <b>line</b>(<i>data</i>)

-Returns the path data string for the specified array of *data* elements.
+Returns the path data string for the specified array of *data* elements, or null if the path is empty.

 <a name="line_x" href="SVG-Shapes#wiki-line_x">#</a> line.<b>x</b>([<i>x</i>])